lost-theory/python-live/lpl_02_useful_stdlib_modules.md

 First, a historical note.
 Over the years, Python has picked up about a dozen different ways to call other programs (`os.system`, `commands.getoutput`, `popen`, `popen2`, `popen3`, `popen4`, ...).
 You can mostly ignore all these methods and focus on the `subprocess` module, which is the newest method and mostly covers all of the old ways with a more modern interface.

 Let's look at some basic usage of `subprocess`.
-For these examples I will be using two commands: 1. `git` for cloning a git repo, and 2. the unix `ls` command, for printing a list of files.
-Let's first run them from the command line to start:
+For these examples I will be using two commands: `git` for cloning a git repo, and the unix `ls` command for printing a list of files.
+Let's first run them from the command line to see what they do:

 ```bash
 $ git clone https://gist.github.com/0201a10fecff25ae0a12.git ex3